 Once that you have ascertained that the window has dropped, it’s important to find out whether this is affecting its functionality.
 If the window catches on the frame when opening and closing, it will need to be adjusted to prevent the problem from becoming worse.
 It is normal for a window to drop slightly after installation.
 If it is impeding the working components, however, the problem should be rectified as quickly as possible.

 Make some adjustments

 For a window installer, fixing a dropped sash in a uPVC window should be relatively straightforward.
 The most likely cause of a dropped uPVC sash is too few plastic packers, so you’ll need plenty of these before you start work.
 The first thing to do is carefully remove the glass from the uPVC window.
 Next, close the sash and ensure that it is lined up with the frame.

 Re-install the glass into the sash and pack it all the way round the frame so that there is no movement at all between the glass and the sash.
 Make sure that the plastic packers are densely distributed as they will stop the uPVC window from dropping in the future.
 Finally, test the window’s opening and closing action to ensure that it is now working smoothly with no catching or sticking.

 We hope that this advice has been helpful and may prove to be useful for you in the future.
 If you’d like to find out more about working with Alex Trade Frames as your dedicated trade window and door supplier, get in touch today.
+Conveniently based in Stockport to serve all tradesmen and installers primarily operating in North West England, our selection of trade windows and doors have been installed in thousands of homes across areas in Cheshire like Stockport, Macclesfield, Warrington, and of course Greater Manchester including Oldham, Rochdale, and Bolton.
 For more information about any of our products or services call 0161 482 2323 or contact us online.